Mental health is a real thing.

 2. Recognise mental health problems in others, and urge them to seek help

 If you think someone is suffering with some form of mental health problem, suggest that they should do something about it.
 Take a break, go on a mindfulness course, see a doctor, have counselling, take medication if necessary.
 Don’t make them feel that they have in some way failed at life if they have to do any of these things.
-If your friend showed up with a serious rash or a broken arm you would not tell them to “buck up” or “pull themselves together”.
+Mental health problems are not signs of weakness any more than physical health problems are.
+If your friend showed up with a blistering rash or a broken arm you would not tell them to “buck up” or “pull themselves together”.

 3. If someone is struggling, treat them with love, care and respect.
 Pray for them but do it sensitively!

 If you know someone is having treatment for a mental health problem:

 - Ask them how they are and really LISTEN to what they say.